1. Home

 Written by Flavia Marinho

-The Oil and Gas Climate Initiative (OGCI) has announced a 2025 target to reduce the collective average methane intensity of its aggregate oil and gas operations by one-fifth to below 0,25%, with an ambition to reach 0,20 %, corresponding to a reduction by one third.
-Methane intensity refers to what is lost to the atmosphere when producing oil and gas and the percentage of gas sold.
-This effort represents a significant milestone in addressing a key issue in the fight against climate change and underscores OGCI's position to work together to support the goals of the Paris Agreement.
+The Oil and Gas Climate Initiative (OGCI) announced a target to reduce by 2025 the collective average intensity of methane from its aggregated oil and gas operations by one-fifth to below 0.25%, with the ambition of reaching 0.20%, corresponding to a one-third reduction.
+Methane intensity refers to what is lost to the atmosphere during oil and gas production and the percentage of gas sold.
+This effort represents a significant milestone in addressing a key issue in the fight against climate change and emphasizes OGCI’s position to work together to support the objectives of the Paris Agreement.

-Achieving the agreed intensity target of 0,25% by the end of 2025 would reduce collective emissions by 350.000 tonnes of methane per year compared to the baseline of 0,32% in 2017.
-The OGCI will seek to go beyond this target to achieve the maximum one-third reduction in the same time period.
-“Our aim is to work towards near-zero methane emissions from the entire gas value chain in support of achieving the goals of the Paris Agreement.
-We have been working to make our ambition concrete, actionable and measurable, helping to ensure that natural gas can realize its full potential in a low-emissions future,” said the leaders of OGCI member companies.
+Achieving the agreed intensity target of 0.25% by the end of 2025 would reduce collective emissions by 350,000 tons of methane per year, compared to the baseline of 0.32% in 2017.
+The OGCI aims to go beyond this target to achieve the maximum one-third reduction in the same timeframe.
+“Our goal is to work towards near-zero methane emissions across the entire gas value chain in support of achieving the objectives of the Paris Agreement.
+We have been working to make our ambition concrete, actionable, and measurable, helping to ensure that natural gas can fulfill its potential in a low-emission future,” said the leaders of the OGCI member companies.

-The Oil and Gas Climate Initiative aims to increase the ambition, speed and scale of initiatives undertaken by its individual companies to help reduce greenhouse gas emissions, in particular from the production and use of oil and gas in energy, heating, industry and transport.
-Its $1 billion investment arm supports the development, deployment and expansion of low-emission technologies and business models.
-Launched in 2014, OGCI is now made up of 13 oil and gas companies: BP, Chevron, CNPC, Eni, Equinor, ExxonMobil, Occidental, Pemex, Petrobras, Repsol, Saudi Aramco, Shell and Total.
+The Oil and Gas Climate Initiative aims to increase the ambition, speed, and scale of initiatives undertaken by its member companies to help reduce greenhouse gas emissions, particularly from oil and gas production and use in energy, heating, industry, and transportation.
+Its $1 billion investment arm supports the development, deployment, and scaling of low-emission technologies and business models.
+Launched in 2014, the OGCI currently comprises 13 oil and gas companies: BP, Chevron, CNPC, Eni, Equinor, ExxonMobil, Occidental, Pemex, Petrobras, Repsol, Saudi Aramco, Shell, and Total.

 Tags